Chapelle de Picpus in Paris (Notre-Dame-de-la-Paix)

 These victims, most of them Catholic, were buried daily and by the cover of darkness for two months in two mass graves behind the chapel on the edge of the property (in the back corner on the right side).
 To this day the entrance door can be seen along the wall in the back on the left where the carts entered carrying the bodies who were stripped for burial.
 When the first mass grave filled, a second was dug and filled.

 The exact location of the guillotine was the Place de l’ÃŽle de la Réunion, a discreet square that abuts the Place de la Nation.
-Unfortunately to this day no proper monument has been built by the government on this spot to honor the dead.
+Unfortunately, to this day no proper monument has been erected by the government on this spot to honor the dead.
 The site of the cemetery was chosen due to its close proximity to the place of execution.

 The Martyrs of Compiègne are among the dead buried here.
 They were the 16 nuns taken from the Carmel in Compiègne, 72 km north of Paris.
 The nuns were killed by the guillotine and brought here in a cart for burial along with the rest of the martyrs.
 The nuns were 11, with 3 lay sisters, and two externs, ranging in age from 29 to 78.
 They died at the very end of the Reign of Terror on July 17, 1794.
-As they were led to the scaffold they were singing hymns together.
+As they were led to the scaffold they sang hymns together and each asked first for permission to die, from the superior.
 In 1906, they were beatified as martyrs of the Faith.

-Ten days after their execution, the agitator and main instigator of these horrors, the killer responsible for so many deaths with the help of his accomplices, Maximilien Robespierre, a member of the "Committee of Public Safety," was himself also executed, effectively ending the Reign of Terror.
-He was guillotined at what is now place de la Concorde and was buried elsewhere.
-The massacre only stopped with his death, when his accomplices turned on him for fear of becoming the next victims of his murderous folly.
+Ten days after their execution, the agitator and main instigator of these horrors met his end.
+He was the dreaded killer responsible for so many deaths with the help of his accomplices, Maximilien Robespierre, a member of the "Committee of Public Safety."
+He himself was also executed, effectively ending the Reign of Terror, when he was guillotined at what is now place de la Concorde and was buried elsewhere.
+The massacre only stopped with his death, when his accomplices finally turned on him for fear of becoming the next victims of his murderous folly.

 One of the victims buried in the cemetery was an nun, the Abbess Louise de Montmorency-Laval, who even though she was deaf and blind, was accused of having plotted "deafly and blindly" and was condemned to death by guillotine.
 The victims were of all social backgrounds and were nearly all condemned on petty, absurd, or imaginary grounds.